bbbscarter/UberAudio/README.md

-# UberLogger
+# UberAudio
-UberLogger is a free, open-source extension of Unity's audio system.
+UberAudio is a free, open-source extension of Unity's audio system.
 It organises all your audio into banks, rather than scenes or prefabs, and audio is triggered through a flexible, loosely coupled interface.